How to Transfer Data to Your New iPhone

 - Scan the Animation: Use your old iPhone to scan the animation displayed on your new iPhone.

-- Authenticate and Transfer: Enter your old iPhone’s passcode on the new device, and follow the prompts to set up Face ID or Touch ID.
-Then, choose the option to transfer data directly from your old iPhone.
+- Authenticate and Set Up: Enter your old iPhone’s passcode on the new device and follow the setup instructions.

 3. Transfer Data Using iCloud Backup